end2endzone/protobuf-pbop-plugin/README.md

 ## Example: Greetings service ##

-The following section show an actual example of using protobuf-pipe-plugin.
+The following section show an actual example of using protobuf-pbop-plugin.

 The `greetings.proto` file defines a single service called `Greeter`.
 The service has two service methods: `SayHello` and `SayGoodbye`.